Today’s top employees won’t put down roots in poor soil; explore innovative employee retention ideas, and retain the people who drive your business.

 Valuable talent comes in all shapes, ages, sizes, religions, orientations, genders, and ethnicities.
 If your organization (either knowingly or otherwise) caters only to those who fit a particular, predetermined mold, then you’ll be missing out on potentially game-changing employees.
 But building an inclusive culture goes well beyond simply avoiding discrimination during the hiring process; it means creating a workplace in which everyone feels welcome and respected at all times.

 This may be more difficult than it seems.
 Even those leaders who tend to think of themselves as progressive might have unconscious biases that are unintentionally influencing the culture of the company.
-Start by working with your workforce to identify and eliminate any prejudices that may be standing in the way of improving your organization.
+To create an inclusive employee experience, start by working with your workforce to identify and eliminate any prejudices that may be standing in the way of improving your organization.
 Next, train your management teams on inclusion, including how to avoid discriminatory language.
 Review your recruitment strategies to ensure that they promote diversity.
 And through it all, encourage employees to provide feedback.

 If your workplace doesn’t feel like a welcoming, accepting place, then you may be driving away some of the best talent your organization has.